NLKNguyen/S-Expression.JS/README.md

 ### interpret

-interpret a parsed expression tree (AST) into data structures in according to a method of defaultMode.
-The current available method is using "functional" notation similar to LISP dialects such as CLIPS, Clojure, Scheme, Racket, etc.
+interpret a parsed expression tree (AST) into data structures in according to a notation type, currently just "functional" notation which is similar to LISP dialects such as CLIPS, Clojure, Scheme, Racket, etc.

 #### Parameters